-Interview: Insider editor-in-chief Nicholas Carlson says news outfits that can survive Covid-19 crisis will later thrive
+Nicholas Carlson interview: Insider editor in chief talks to Press Gazette

 “There are many great journalists who are available right now in a way that they should not be.
 And I am hopeful for them that they latch on to the next Business Insider, or Business Insider [itself].”

-At Silicon Alley Insider, Carlson oversaw much of the group’s early expansion as deputy editor and chief correspondent.
+In the early years of Silicon Alley Insider and Business Insider, Carlson oversaw much of the group’s expansion as deputy editor and chief correspondent.

 After making his name with a series of exposés on large tech firms including Facebook and Yahoo – which culminated in his book, ‘Marissa Mayer and the Fight to Save Yahoo!’ – Carlson co-founded Insider, a sister publication to Business Insider that covered lifestyle news, as editor-in-chief.